-Multi-Level Marketing: One interesting direction is to study multi-level marketing, where people at the top of the pyramid get compensated for recruiting others into a sales effort or community endeavor.
-A similar model was adopted by the winning MIT-based team that competed in DARPA's Network (Red Balloon) Challenge a few years back.
-See: Moshe Babaioff, Shahar Dobzinski, Sigal Oren and Aviv Zohar, "On Bitcoin and Red Balloons" and Fabio Drucker and Lisa Fleischer, "Simple Sybil-Proof Mechanisms for Multi-Level Marketing", or find your own starting point.
+Multi-Level Marketing: One interesting direction is multi-level marketing, where people at the top of the pyramid get compensated for recruiting others into (typically) a sales effort.
+A similar model was adopted by the winning MIT-based team that won DARPA's Network (Red Balloon) Challenge.
+This paper is a really interesting read: Moshe Babaioff, Shahar Dobzinski, Sigal Oren and Aviv Zohar, "On Bitcoin and Red Balloons".

 Online Diffusion: Many recent directions in electronic commerce related to social networks, and word-of-mouth marketing.
 One line is to reason about how information diffuses and propagates through these networks.
 There is a great deal of work here.
-Some recent papers include Sharad Goel, Duncan Watts, Daniel Goldstein, "The Structure of Online Diffusion Networks"; Flavio Chierichetti, Jon Kleinberg and Alessandro Panconesi, "How to Schedule a Cascade in an Arbitrary Graph"; and Eytan Bakshy and Dean Eckles, "Effects of Social Cues and Tie Strength in Social Advertising: Evidence from Field Experiments".
+Some papers include: Sharad Goel, Duncan Watts, Daniel Goldstein, "The Structure of Online Diffusion Networks"; Flavio Chierichetti, Jon Kleinberg and Alessandro Panconesi, "How to Schedule a Cascade in an Arbitrary Graph"; and Eytan Bakshy and Dean Eckles, "Effects of Social Cues and Tie Strength in Social Advertising: Evidence from Field Experiments".